3-6-9-0d/Linux-notes/Linux-authentication.md

 # Using grub boot menu
 ( __if root account is disabled , theres a possibility this might not work__ )

+- While in Grub bootloader ( option = Debian testing probably )

 - Go to the bottom where it says linux

-- Look for /boot/vmlinuz-5.......(vvmlinuz not vmlinux)got to the end of the line
+- Look for /boot/vmlinuz-5.......( "vvmlinuz" not "vmlinux" )got to the end of the line

 - Type "single" and hit f10